SecureSECO/diamond-governance/README.md

 </p>

 # Diamond Governance
 Diamond Governance is a very flexible plugin for AragonOSx.
 It acts as a bridge between the Aragon framework and [ERC-2535 facets](https://eips.ethereum.org/EIPS/eip-2535).
 Multiple facets to customize the plugin are included in the project.
 Currently, the plugin is only available on Mumbai, but it will launch on Polygon before the end of June.
-A website to easily create a DAO with Diamond Governance and configure it to your use case is planned but not yet finished.

 # SDK
 A typescript sdk is available for this plugin, allowing developers to easily communicate with the plugin in their projects.
 It can be found on [npm](https://www.npmjs.com/package/@plopmenz/diamond-governance-sdk?activeTab=readme).